Growing Practices

 Q: Are you GMO free?

 A: Yes, all the produce grown on our farm is GMO free.
 Generally, only large-scale crops have GMO seed options.
-GMO seeds are not practical for small scale farmers like us.
-For more information about our growing practices please pick up our brochure How We Grow at Butler’s Orchard the next time you are on the Farm.
+GMO seeds are not practical for small scale farmers like us!

 Q: Can I bring my dog?